jcasal-homer/HomerHEVC/README.md

 It is published under the LPGLv2.1 license, and is therefore Free Software according to the Free Software Foundation.

-Homer is still under development and will improve in quality and performance while being developed.
+Homer is still under development and will improve in quality and performance during the development.

 Development is guided by three main aspects:
 - Easy portability.
 - Multiplatform (currently tested in Windows and Linux).
 - Performance.

-Thus, code style of the development is C'99 and recursive functions have been implemented in a sequential manner to avoid the drawback of recursive calls to complex functions and to ease portability.
+Code style of the development is C'99 and recursive functions have been implemented in a sequential manner to avoid the drawback of recursive calls to complex functions and to ease portability.
 OS dependant code is isolated in a very simple file, while low level optimizations are handled with an interface for low level functions.